yoyozaemon/CC-LAB-UE20CS351/README.md

-# CC-LAB-UE20CS351
+# CC-UE20CS351
-A repository containing the source code for the Cloud Computing Laboratory Course (UE20CS351) at PES University
+A repository containing the source code for the Cloud Computing Laboratory, Assignment and Project Course (UE20CS351) at PES University